-.12 Advertise the Need for A&E Consultant Services - State law, RCW 39.80, requires that each Agency must advertise that Agency's requirement(s) for architectural services, land surveying services, or engineering services.
+.42 Advertise the Need for A&E Consultant Services - Federal regulations 23 CFR 172.7(a) (1)(i), requires that "the solicitation process shall be by public announcement, public advertisement, or any other public forum or method that assures qualified in-State and out-of-State consultants are given a fair opportunity to be considered for award of the contract".
+State law, RCW 39.80, requires that each Agency must publish in advance that Agency's requirement(s) for architectural services, engineering services, or land surveying services.
 State laws RCW 35A.65 and RCW 65.16 outline the requirements of legal publication.
 An Agency can comply with these requirements by publishing an announcement on each occasion when A&E services are required by the Agency.

-The need for A&E services must be advertised at least one day per week for two consecutive weeks (14 day minimum) in the area newspaper used for publication of legal notices, and a regional trade journal (Journal of Business or similar).
+The need for A&E services must be advertised at least one day per week for two consecutive weeks in the area newspaper used for publication of legal notices, and a public announcement meeting the intent of the 23 CFR part 172.7(a)(1)(i), (such as widely distributed, websites, business publications, trade journals, or similar that can provide the required affidavit of publication).
 Consultant firms shall be allowed a three-week (21 days) minimum response time from the initial date of publication.
+If the publication meets the requirement of both RCW 39.80 and 23 CFR part 172.7(a)(1)(i) and an affidavit of publication can be provided, then only one advertisement will be required.

-When DBE goals are assigned to the consultant phases of a project, the agency should also advertise for consultants on the Washington State Office of Minority & Women's Business Enterprises (OMWBE) - Bids & Contracting Opportunities webpage https://omwbe.wa.gov/small-business-assistance/bids-contracting-opportunities.
-The advertisement shall include the same information as required in 31.12a advertisement content.
+When DBE goals are assigned to the consultant agreement on a project, the agency should also advertise for consultants on the Washington State Office of Minority & Women's Business Enterprises (OMWBE) - Bids & Contracting Opportunities webpage.
+The advertisement shall include the same information as required in Section 31.12a advertisement content.

-The advertisement should be supplemented by additional advertisements in special interest publications such as the Daily Journal of Commerce, trade magazines, or publications utilized by disadvantaged business enterprises.
+The advertisement should also be supplemented by additional advertisements in special interest publications such as trade magazines, business publications, or websites utilized by disadvantaged business enterprises.

-Agencies may also publish an announcement for emergent need contracts.
+Agencies may also publish an announcement for emergent or emergency need contracts.
 There are four disciplines in which an agency may advertise for and award contracts to multiple firms to assist agencies if unexpected needs arise during construction.
 These disciplines include: